qusaigazz/jeddah_real_estate_analysis/README.md

 ### **Micro**
 At the final stage, we examine individual property listings situated between high- and low-priced neighborhoods.
 By analyzing listings in these transitional zones, we assess whether certain properties may be undervalued relative to their surroundings, and whether they have potential for value appreciation.

+## **Macro**
+---
+## Data Scraping and Collection

+I scraped apartment listings from [Bayut.sa](https://www.bayut.sa/en/), one of the leading real estate platforms in Saudi Arabia.
+I then used Python libraries `requests` and `BeautifulSoup` to extract key fields such as price, area, apartment specs, district, furnishing, and coordinates.
+The script loops over multiple pages and visits each listing individually to retrieve metadata such as latitude/longitude and furnishing type.
+I implemented polite scraping by adding `time.sleep()` between requests to avoid overloading the server.

+## Data Processing

+After scraping, I processed the raw CSV file using `pandas`.
+This included:

+- Cleaning price and area fields (removing commas, extracting numerical values)

+- Calculating price per square meter (price ÷ area)

+- Normalizing neighborhood names to ensure consistent matching with GeoJSON district names

+- Removing listings with missing or generic data (e.g., listings labeled simply as “Jeddah”)

+- Calculating mean price per m² per neighborhood to support heatmap visualization